Employment Law Case Studies

 Employees are eligible to make an unfair dismissal claim if they have completed a minimum employment period of one year for small businesses or six months for businesses with more than 15 employees.
 The application must be made within 21 days of the dismissal having occurred.

-There is a large list of conditions that constitute what may be deemed a harsh, unjust or unreasonable dismissal in the eyes of the commission.
-Generally, this list relates to whether or not an employee was given adequate warnings, guidance, and opportunities to improve their behaviour before the dismissal occurred.
+There is a large number of factors that would be taken into account by the Commission in deciding whether a dismissal may be deemed as harsh, unjust or unreasonable.
+Generally, this relates to whether or not an employee was given adequate warnings, guidance, and opportunities to improve their behaviour before the dismissal occurred.
 Employers should be aware of formalities regarding written warnings and keeping a record of any misconduct committed by employees, as these will prove to be valuable should a claim be brought to the Commission.

 Case study – unfair dismissal